 The king crab rules the crab monarchy for a reason; the meat is prized for its famously sweet taste and tender texture, and the crustacean is available in extremely limited quantities.
 If you’ve ever seen or heard of the television show, Deadliest Catch, you’re familiar with this crustacean – and what fishermen will endure to claim a trap of these delicious crustaceans.
 If you’re interested to order Alaskan king crab online for your next special meal, the guide below explains all you need to know.
 Getting king crab delivered is easier than ever.

 We should note that king crab size can change its cost.
-Similarly, the whole Alaskan king crab price will be different from crab legs or clusters.
+Similarly, the whole Alaskan king crab price will be different from crab legs or clusters or golden king.
 As always, we recommend reading through the product descriptions before hitting the “Place Order” button.